 The University is interested in funding proposals from multiple sources: foundations, state, and federal agencies.

-If a Pre-Proposal or Letter of Intent (LOI) is required and has no binding financials or University committments, the Principal Investigator (PI) should submit a copy of the Pre-Proposal or LOI to the Sponsored Programs office.
-If the Pre-Proposal is binding, which means the submitted financials, narrative description of scope of work, and University committments can not be changed when submitting the full proposal, then it will need to be processed through the SVSU Transmittal Process.
+If a Pre-Proposal or Letter of Intent (LOI) is required and has no binding financials or University commitments, the Principal Investigator (PI) should submit a copy of the Pre-Proposal or LOI to the Sponsored Programs office.
+If the Pre-Proposal is binding, which means the submitted financials, narrative description of scope of work, and University commitments can not be changed when submitting the full proposal, then it will need to be processed through the SVSU Transmittal Process.
 Please discuss with Sponsored Programs.

 See Flowchart (131KB) of Grant Proposal Development and Transmittal Process.